Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/introduction-to-igv.md

 The layout of the IGV desktop application is relatively simple and easy to use after you familiarize yourself with the layout of the user interface.

 Some of the main UI features include:
 * **Currently loaded genome** - Shown in top left.
 Drop down menu allows you to toggle between pre-packaged genomes or access those available from the IGV server.
-Genomes cal also be loaded using the `File` tab.
+Genomes can also be loaded using the `File` tab.

 * **Current chromosome/contig** - Name of the chromosome, contig, or other sequence type currently being shown.
 Can be changed using drop down menu.